mappls-api/mappls-web-maps-js/docs/V3.0/mappls_map_snapshot.md

         map: map,  // Required: Your map instance
         imageWidth: 150, // Optional: Width of the image (default 200)
         imageHeight: 150, // Optional: Height of the image (default 200)
-        downloadImage: true, // Optional: Whether to download the image automatically
         Optional: Specify a custom image type (e.g., 'jpeg', default is 'png')
         imageType: 'jpeg',
         imagePlaceId: 'imagePlaceId' // Optional: ID of an element to show the image in